Czechoslovakia–Yugoslavia relations: Post 1989 relations

 Both federal states faced rising economic and nationalist challenges in late 1980's, issues that culminated in the violent breakup of Yugoslavia in what is known as the Yugoslav Wars- a situation that contrasted sharply with the peaceful dissolution of Czechoslovakia.
 Contrary to what was seen following the dissolution of the Soviet Union, wherein the Russian Federation was internationally recognized as the sole successor state of the USSR, none of the former Czechoslovak or Yugoslav constituent republics attained such status.
 The Czech Republic and Slovakia reached an agreement on shared succession based on which both had to reapply and rejoin all international organizations and agreements.
 Nevertheless the Czech Republic unilaterally decided to keep the old flag of Czechoslovakia as its own flag (despite being contrary to the agreement), but avoided any claim on sole succession.
-In the Yugoslav case, the rump stateFederal Republic of Yugoslavia (Serbia and Montenegro) initially asserted that it was the sole legal successor state to the Socialist Federal Republic of Yugoslavia but their claim which was rejected by U.N.
+In the Yugoslav case, the rump state which is Federal Republic of Yugoslavia initially asserted that it was the sole legal successor state to the Socialist Federal Republic of Yugoslavia but their claim which was rejected by U.N.
 Security Council Resolution 777.
-The Arbitration Commission of the Peace Conference on Yugoslavia asserted in its Opinion No. 1, that the Socialist Federative Republic of Yugoslavia is in the process of dissolution while Opinion No. 10 stated that the FRY (Serbia and Montenegro) could not legally be considered a continuation of the former SFRY, but it was a new state.
+The Arbitration Commission of the Peace Conference on Yugoslavia asserted in its Opinion No. 1, that the Socialist Federal Republic of Yugoslavia is in the process of dissolution while Opinion No. 10 stated that the FRY (Serbia and Montenegro) could not legally be considered a continuation of the former SFRY, but it was a new state.
 After initial resistance to this legal opinion (partially supported by certain Non-Aligned countries), The so-called Federal Republic of Yugoslavia accepted shared succession after the overthrow of Slobodan Milošević.
 In the process of the peaceful dissolution of Serbia and Montenegro in 2006, Montenegro accepted that Serbia will remain as the sole successor of their union, inheriting international rights and obligations, notably the guaranty of territorial integrity from the United Nations Security Council Resolution 1244.

-With the dissolution of both states, nine sovereign states (Czech Republic, Croatia, Bosnia and Herzegovina, North Macedonia, Slovenia, Montenegro, Slovakia, Serbia and Kosovo) have emerged.
+With the dissolution of both states, eight sovereign states (Czech Republic, Croatia, Bosnia and Herzegovina, North Macedonia, Slovenia, Montenegro, Slovakia and Serbia) have emerged.
 Since the Czechoslovak Federation continued to exist until 1993, the country established bilateral relations with some newly independent and recognized post-Yugoslav states over the course of 1992.
 The Czech Republic, Slovakia, Slovenia and Croatia have joined the European Union, while Serbia, North Macedonia, Bosnia and Herzegovina and Montenegro are official EU candidates.
 Kosovo has been recognized by more than 100 countries, however it is not yet fully recognized as a country in most international organizations.